enable3d/enable3d/README.md

 ## Get Started

+### npm

 Install phaser and enable3d via npm:

 ```console
 npm i phaser enable3d
 ```

+### umd

 Or download the UMD bundle in [/bundles](https://github.com/yandeu/enable3d/tree/master/bundles) The bundle exports "ENABLE3D".

+Starting with version 0.0.11, heavy modules are lazy loaded.
+Means you have to add all corresponding .js file to your project:

+- enable3d.0.0.11.main.min.js
+- enable3d.0.0.11.waterBase64.min.js
+- and so on ...

+By default lazy loaded modules are served from /lib/.
+To change the directory, you have to create a new bundle (npm run bundle) with a different _publicPath_ in [webpack.js](https://github.com/yandeu/enable3d/blob/master/packages/enable3d/webpack.js).

 ```ts
 const { enable3d, Scene3d } = ENABLE3D